-What is a Section 8 Notice to quit?
+What is a Section 8 Notice to Quit Template?

 The notice must be laid out in a prescribed format and must specify which grounds the landlord intends to use to gain possession and the landlord's reasons for relying on those particular grounds.
 Any error made when issuing the section 8 notice is likely to delay the landlord gaining possession.

-Grounds for issuing a Section 8 notice to quit
+What are the Grounds for issuing a Section 8 notice to quit?

 Under section 8 of the Housing Act 1988 there are 17 separate grounds on which a landlord can seek possession of a property.